lunchbag/hugo-blog/content/posts/weekly-4-1000-paying-users.md

 * Reached both a user and revenue milestone!
 * Got down to Inbox Zero for, like, a second
 * I received the final deliverables for the rewrite of our marketing site!
-I'm hoping it won't take more than a day to get the new copy up and running (hah!)
+I'm hoping it won't take more than a day to launch the new copy (hah!).

 ## Personal life

 * Celebrated my parents' birthday in person for the first time in over 2 years!
 They have the same birthdate, four years apart.
 We were able to enjoy a nice walk around Taipei Botanical Garden and a seafood dinner together.
 * Justin and I went to the local flower market and bought some nice plants to brighten up our apartment!
-As a result, we have a huge monstera in our living room that I'm really hoping makes it to the end of the year.
+As a result, we have a huge monstera in our living room that I'm  hoping makes it to the end of the year.
 Historically, I have been pretty awful at taking care of plants.
 * I'm in Benzinga's Women in Fintech feature for Women's History Month!
 Also I think this counts as my first TV feature, but I'm going to be on [YouTube live](https://www.youtube.com/channel/UCqQs28K2zj2dOsc5NfXUKEg) on March 2nd if anyone wants to tune in!

   ![](/uploads/image-5.png)